 Then amazingly, when the bus crossed past the Oxford City limits, a huge demonic oppression tangibly lifted.
 I was immediately and surprisingly struck by this reality.
 And only then could I say in prayer, “I can do all things through Christ who gives me strength,” and as I prayed that all the way home, step by step as God gave me the strength.
 As a pastor friend in Oxford says: “Oxford is a city full of demons.”
 There is a history in place.
 And yet with many strong believing churches.
 No question that the demonic assault was territorial in nature, and here is my observation: Satan brought his greatest strength against my deepest weakness and almost killed me, seeking even to overcome a strong heart.
 And how do I know that apart from this experience?
 It turns out that I had a burgeoning heart attack, stopped the moment I said: I REPENT.
 The electricity of my heart went wild.
 I have always had a strong heart, and after my stroke in 2014, my EKG was excellent as was my blood pressure (that is why it was labeled crypto-genetic).
 But this May, at my physical, my EKG showed an infarcation sometime since the last EKG, which is where there is a severe oxygen cut-off to my heart, a prelude to a full heart attack.
 I knew it exactly, and told him so.
 And it was completely stopped the moment I repented of my hellish anger.

 Since March 20 (the spring equinox, a pagan holiday[!]), I have rested, and am steadily, if not always evenly, recovering my strength.
 The anger that almost killed me — under Satan’s strategic pressure — is 99 percent gone.
 I am praying for the final 1 percent to eviscerate as well.
 I REPENT.
 As James also says: “Resist the devil, and he will flee from you.
 Come near to God and he will come near to you” (4:7).
 And since April 28, the leading of the Holy Spirit has multiplied in proportion to my freedom from impatience.
 46 years of a battle with Satan has hit a victory threshold, and going forward, I know the devil will try new strategems.
 But in the Name of Jesus, I am much better equipped to shut them down.[Addendum, November 13: In teaching a class on Genesis 1-3 this fall, I did a fresh translation of the whole text.
 Whoa!
-As it reads in every English translation I have seen, the second half of Genesis 3:1 says, “And the serpent said to the woman …” But one word is omitted.
-The real translation is this: “And the serpent said angrily to the woman …” To translate this accordingly begs the question of the identity of the serpent and of his anger — easier to ignore than dive into the theology of demonology in the whole Bible.
+As it reads in every English translation I have seen, the second half of Genesis 3:1 says, “And the serpent said to the woman …” But one word is omitted [aph, the noun of the verb anap, “to be angry”].
+A more likely translation is this: “And the serpent said to the woman (in) anger …” To translate this accordingly begs the question of the identity of the serpent and of his anger — easier to ignore than dive into the theology of demonology in the whole Bible.
 Then, a shocker in the midst of the curse on the man in Genesis 3:19, where it is usually translated: “By the sweat of your brow you will eat your food …” The curses on the man and the woman take their strengths and reverse them into weaknesses and painful suffering.
 The text actually says: “By the sweat of your anger you will produce your food …” In the subsequent “burning hot” anger of the murderous Cain, likewise for his bigamous and murderous descendant Lemech, its percolating reality in the nature of evil preceding the Flood, in the idolatrous nature of Babel, to the war between Hagar and Sarai that leads to the warring anger in poor Ishmael’s soul against all his brothers, Isaac on outward, and now to the war between the nations that came from them, to the deepest realities of Sodom and Gomorrah as profiled across the whole Bible, the anger of the ancient serpent is overwhelming in its poison.
 Now consider: The anger of the man in Genesis 3:19 is a frustration of the curse as he seeks the good — provision for his family — and it is not an anger that seeks to dehumanize others.
 But its cognates do, and I know this painfully well.
 How therefore can dehumanizing anger among men be addressed unless its source, and the frustration of the curse in pursuit of the good, are first addressed?
-This is at the core of spiritual warfare I now conclude.]
+This is at the core of spiritual warfare I might now surmise …]